 PDF to ePub conversion is a lot of hard work.
 The task of PDF to reflowable ePub3 conversion can get even more daunting when eBooks are written in native languages.
 It is a lot of sweat for the type designer and linguist expert, who have to work in perfect sync all along to put the character coding pieces of the puzzle together.

-Our Kitaboo team was able to successfully convert PDF ebooks to ePub3 at the rapid speed of close to 100 non-English book conversions per week, while other were doing 6 books in a month.
-This is Part 1 of our Digital Publishing series blog that talks about the major obstacles you should expect to hit you when running on a similar conversion route with PDF books written in local script languages.
+This is Part 1 of our Digital Publishing series blog that talks about the major obstacles you should expect to hit you when you convert PDF to ePUB on a similar conversion route with PDF books written in local script languages.

 With millions of pages of ePub3 conversions already done with our cloud publishing platform Kitaboo, creating multiple volumes of eBooks written in native Indian languages from PDF files was an instant, “Yes we can!”

-The two major hurdles that were impacting our eBooks conversion speed was:
+The two major hurdles that were impacting our (converting PDF to ePub) eBooks conversion process speed was:

 - PDF is a character-position driven document and it defines each character by an X &Y axis coordinates only, whereas, ePub3 depends on character sequence/order for creation of eBooks.